wintere/CommunityHistoriesWorkshopDB/tableau_access.md

 In order to factor the extremely complex and sparse data in the admissions ledger and especially the general casebook into many-to-many and many-to-one relationships that express the loosely structed source data, the data has been broken into several tables.
 The relationships between tables have been carefully organized in Tableau and saved into a file by Nate.

 We recommend you access the data in Tableau using one of the *.twb* connection files in this repository.
-Download your connection file of choice from GitHub by clicking and saving the links and proceed.
+Download your connection file of choice from GitHub by clicking and saving the .twb at the links below to your computer.

 <a href="https://raw.githubusercontent.com/wintere/CommunityHistoriesWorkshopDB/main/DixDatabaseOASISConnCombinedDatasetsSimpleData.twb" download />DixDatabaseOASISConnCombinedDatasetsSimpleData.twb</a>
 This sample workbook contains a simplified view of the data in the database, with columns related to the transcription process removed. **RECOMMENDED**